 While our preference is for individual, confidential engagement with a company’s management and board of directors, we will occasionally, where permitted by laws and regulations, collaborate with other shareholders on engagement activities.
 The decision to collaborate with other shareholders on an engagement is based on the size and nature of the respective shareholdings and whether there is clear agreement on the goal of the engagement.

 Brandes investment professionals communicate internally on the status of engagement activities and the eventual results.
 On a case-by-case basis, we use examples of our engagement activities with companies in order to provide case studies to illustrate our approach of enhancing shareholder value through engagement.
-Such case studies are provided to clients on an as requested basis.
+Such case studies are provided to clients on request.

 We believe our research analysts are in the best position to evaluate the impact of proxy proposals on the long-term value of the companies they cover.
 Therefore, our analysts are responsible for providing recommendations on all proxy proposals voted on behalf of our clients.
 We do not believe it is possible to reflect the ESG-related preferences of each of our clients in a single ESG voting policy.
 Accordingly, we evaluate ESG-related proposals on a case-by-case basis and vote in a way that we believe has the best chance to enhance the long-term value of our clients’ shareholdings.
 Please see Brandes Proxy Voting Approach for more information.